Sunday, 29 November 2020

 The film has a simple plot that provides a pretext for a series of horrific set pieces.
-Some have right compared this film to a fever dream, in that the scenes almost make sense logically, but not quite - they are essentially horrific for their own sake, Yet the film is also visually striking at times in a way not normally found in Eighties horror.
-There's an art house feel, for instance, when the main character encounters a blind woman and her guide dog on a deserted road bridge.
+Some have rightly compared this film to a fever dream, in that the scenes almost make sense logically, but not quite - they are essentially horrific for their own sake, Yet the film is also visually striking at times in a way not normally found in Eighties horror.
+There's an art-house feel, for instance, when the main character encounters a blind woman and her guide dog on a deserted road bridge.

 After the credits we leap forward to the present day, 1980, and Liza (British thesp Catriona MacColl), a New York girl who has inherited the long-disused Seven Doors Hotel.
 She is busy renovating, but a series of nasty accidents and weird events get in the way of her venture.
 A man falls from a scaffold after confronting weird face with white, blind eyes.
 Joe the plumber goes into the basement and encounters the corpse of Schweik, which proves livelier than you'd think and does Joe a mischief.